 Please feel free to talk to the doctor or the nursing staff about any concerns you may have about going home.

-Before leaving the hospital, you will be given a schedule of appointments for clinic visits, blood tests and physiotherapy.
+You will be given an appointment to see both your surgeon in the 8th floor clinic and your transplant nephrologist in the 4th floor clinic.
 Your first clinic visit will be within a few days of your discharge.